I was just reading pieceinslate.com where they're almost ready to have a wake or a funeral over the fact that the huckster said he's not going to run.

 So there's no reason in an electoral sense to take Paul Ryan out.

-Paul uh there's there's Ryan's not gonna get drafted.
+Ryan's not going to get drafted.

 Ryan does not want to be president.

-He's not one of these people, I think that said, not his time, not ready yet.
+He's not one of these people, I think, that said, not his time, not ready yet.

 There are other people, however, who are running.

-And they are in Newt's way.
+And they are in Newt's way, if he wants it.

 Regardless the reason, you'd have to say that as we sit here and speak now, it isn't working.

-It's got a lot of more people, I mean a lot of people inside the Republican establishment have come out full throated opposition to uh to what Newt said, which may also be an objective, by the way.
+full-throated opposition to what Newt said, which may also be an objective, by the way.

 Time will tell where all of this is headed.